 Grab some of those old empty pasta jars in your cabinets, good dirt and seeds, and you’ve gathered the beginnings of an herb garden.
 Once the seeds start to grow substantially, you can transfer them into the ground.
 Plants like mint vines will grow incredibly large with little effort.
 This can save you the money that would usually go to a more expensive gift, and can save your parents the money that might usually go to buying herbs from the store.
 Fresh is always better.

 Save your parents an overpriced trip to Teavana by making them their own custom tea blend.
 Order some cheap loose tea leaves online, then head to the grocery store for ingredients to go with your choice of leaf.
 Dry all your ingredients in the oven, throw them in a cute jar and you’ve got a delicious gift for your parents.
 Try lavender leaves with dried ginger and lemon peels.
+Throw in a set of cute tea towels to round out your gift.
 With just a few inexpensive ingredients, you can give your parents a gift that will last them a few dozens of cups.

 Your parents have likely cooked for you all your life, and this gift will make future cooking a little easier.
 Instead of keeping all the spices in the house in one cluttered cabinet or drawer, magnetically attach them to a surface in your kitchen.
 Transfer the seasoning from their bulky packages into smaller jars, then glue strong magnets to the jar.
 Attach a metal ruler to a flat surface, like a cabinet, and link your magnetic jars.
 This gift will help your parents save space and will give you the perfect opportunity to finally throw away those useless spices from recipes you made once 7 years ago.